AshkanRafiee/RaheHal/README.md

 **HOW TO Activate ?!**

-> Use Y/y in the Console to Activate the Method!
+> Use Y/y in the Console to Activate the Methods!

 **How To Deactivate ?!**

-> Use N/n in the Console to Activate the Method!
+> Use N/n in the Console to Activate the Methods!

 **DISCLAIMER:**
 **USE THIS SOFTWARE AS YOUR OWN RISK!
 WE WILL NOT GUARANTEE ANYTHING RELATED TO YOU OR YOUR COMPANY!**